yapweijun1996/Codex-v2/README.md

 ## Converted Data Schema

-The Converted table outputs these columns in this exact order:
+The Converted table outputs columns in a stable order:

 1. `Project`
 2. `Item_Code`